-Edward has a background in carbohydrate chemistry and is currently a post-doc in the Molecular Microbiology department.
+Edward has a background in carbohydrate chemistry and is currently a Research Assistant in the Molecular Microbiology department.

 Edward’s first project was synthesising analogues of antimicrobial compounds derived from leafcutter ant nests in Professor Barrie Wilkinson’s group